Sleeper hit: In film

 Elemental (2023) originally opened below projections, earning $29.5 million in its opening weekend.
-However, positive word-of-mouth led the movie to become a sleeper hit by managing to make a drastic turnaround, with many news outlets praising Pixar Animation Studios' unprecedented box office comeback upon the film crossing $400 million worldwide by early August 2023, which ultimately became Disney's biggest animated success during the COVID-19 pandemic.
+However, positive word-of-mouth led the movie to become a sleeper hit by managing to make a drastic turnaround, with many news outlets noting Pixar Animation Studios' box office comeback upon the film crossing $400 million worldwide by early August 2023, which ultimately became Disney's biggest animated success during the COVID-19 pandemic.
 It also performed well internationally, particularly in South Korea, which became the film's third-largest market.
 This was attributed to director Peter Sohn's Korean-American background and the incorporation of elements that resonated with Korean audiences.
 Upon hearing this news, Sohn stated "I think my heart burst with joy."
 By August 20, 2023, Elemental had surpassed Spider-Man: Across the Spider-Verses international box office total and in January 2024, the film received an Oscar nomination for Best Animated Feature.
 (Note: Attributed to multiple references.)

 Ruby Gillman, Teenage Kraken (2023) was a box-office bomb, grossing $46 million against a $70 million budget, losing projections of up to $80 million.
 However, it became a success on Netflix, beating out the competition, and caught on with the target audience, which was teens and young adults.
 Ruby Gillman, Teenage Kraken would reach the top of Netflix's Top 10 and was seen by 12,300,000 viewers over the course of three weeks.

 The romantic comedy Anyone but You (2023) also opened below projections.
 It was projected to gross around $7 million during its opening weekend, but opened to $6.3 million instead.
 However, the film experienced a gradual increase in weekend gross and stayed within the top five.
 The film led the box office from January 8, 2024, to January 11, which saw the debut of new films.

+Laalo – Krishna Sada Sahaayate (2025), an Indian Gujarati devotional drama film, struggled upon the release but a strong word-of-mouth resulted in the uptick in the audience from the third week.
+The film went on to become the highest-grossing Gujarati film of all-time.

+Dear You (2026), a Chinese movie, grossed more than 1.8 billion yuan (about 264 million U.S. dollars) at the domestic box office despite featuring unknown cast and a low budget of $14 million yuan (about 2.06 million U.S. dollars), being the highest grossing Teochewese film in history.